-Apple hardly needs any ‘third time lucky’ well wishes for its new AirPods 3.
-It’s estimated that around 200 million pairs of AirPods have been sold in the four years since the first model arrived – that's roughly half the number of official Rubik’s Cubes (the best-selling toy ever) that have been sold over four decades, to put it in perspective.
+Apple hardly needed any ‘third time lucky’ well wishes for its AirPods 3.
+It’s estimated that more than 200 million pairs of AirPods have been sold in the five years since the first model arrived – that's roughly half the number of official Rubik’s Cubes (the best-selling toy ever) that have been sold over four decades, to put it in perspective.

 While brand affinity has naturally played its rather large part in this, there’s no denying the AirPods’ success has also been down to Apple’s flawless ‘it just works’ technology – and the third-generation AirPods are the latest incarnation of that ethos, with a stand-out feature thrown in as a final flourish.

-Here, Apple has brought its ‘standard’ wireless earbuds much more in line with the premium AirPods Pro, which remain superior over the AirPods in fewer ways now than before.
+Here, Apple has brought its ‘standard’ wireless earbuds much more in line with the premium AirPods Pro, which remain superior over the AirPods in fewer ways now than before (a gap the AirPods Pro 2 are expected to once again widen).
 Such evolution basks in an air of both inevitability and sensibility, but how does that fare against the increasing – and increasingly good – competition that has upped its game in desperation to take what’s left of the AirPods-dominated market?

-- AirPods 3 vs AirPods 2: what's the difference?
-Should you upgrade?
+- AirPods 3 vs AirPods 2: should you upgrade?

 - See the best AirPods deals on the internet